 In addition, a problem of that scope would likely be preventable, meaning a small investment in preventive maintenance would have avoided that downtime altogether.

-Places that use hotel maintenance
+Places that use hotel maintenance management

 The hospitality industry includes several types of hotels, all of which have their own maintenance needs.